+A longtime Greenbelt resident, Mrs. Anderson and her husband Martin moved to Cherry Hill, N.J. in 2004 to be near their son.
 Born December 17, 1924, in Scotland Neck, N.C., Hattie Elizabeth Thigpen was the fourth of six children of Dr. Harry G. Thigpen and his wife Hattie.
 She was proud of her southern roots.
 Following graduation from Scotland Neck High School in 1942 she worked for the Department of the Navy, Washington, D.C.
 During the latter stages of World War II, she also took courses at George Washington University.
 After the war she attended the Women's College of the University of North Carolina where she graduated Phi Beta Kappa with a degree in chemistry.
 After graduation she worked as a chemist at Duke University Hospital, Durham, N.C.
 She then moved to Baltimore where she took a position with Calvert Distilling Company where she met her future husband who worked in the same lab.
 On December 18, 1954, Martin and Hattie were married.
 Their first child Hattie Elizabeth was born in November 1955.
 After working with Davidson Chemical Company which had a policy that women with families could not remain in their employ she moved on and worked as a librarian at W.R.
 Grace and Co. even after sons Nels (b.
 1959) and Hassell (b.
 1963) were born.
 By this time the family had moved to Greenbelt where she lived at 1-H Gardenway.
-In the late 1960s she began an almost 30-year career at Johns Hopkins Applied Physics Laboratory where she created the Management and Contract Information Service (MACIS) which was set up to facilitate the sharing and retrieval of sensitive US Navy research information.
+In the late 1960s she began an almost 30-year career at Johns Hopkins Applied Physics Laboratory where she created the Management and Contract Information Service (MACIS) which was set up to facilitate the sharing and retrieval of sensitive US Navv research information.
 Tragedy struck the family on April 19, 1981, when their son Nels, an engineering student at the University of New Brunswick, died in a tragic accident.
-After retiring as project manager in 1996 of MACIS at the age of 71 she began a new career as nanny for her grandchildren. in the US Navy, Mrs. Anderson was most proud of the legacy she left of her children and her grandchildren.
+After retiring as project manager in 1996 of MACIS at the age of 71 she began a new career as nanny for her grandchildren.
+In 2004 the Andersons moved to Cherry Hill, N.J. to be near the family of their son Hassell.
+Although proud of her service in the US Navy, Mrs. Anderson was most proud of the legacy she left of her children and her grandchildren.
 She is survived by husband Martin, daughter H. Elizabeth Patterson, Ottawa, Ontario, Canada, and her children, Malcolm, 13, Calder, 11 and Heather, 6, Patterson; son Hassell and his children Nels, 8, Griffin, 4 and twins Shea Estelle and Robyn Hattie, 2 weeks, Anderson.
 When she became ill with cancer she determined to live long enough to know that her newest grandchildren had been delivered safely.
 The twins were born less than a week before Mrs. Anderson died.
 A funeral was held at the First Presbyterian Church in Haddenfield, N.J.
 Interment will be at a later date in Fredericton, New Brunswick, Canada.
-Mary Virginia Haker Mary Virginia Haker, a lifelong resident of Greenbelt, died suddenly on September 5, 2007, from complications of the flu, at the age of 55.
+Mary Virginia Haker Mary Virginia Haker, a lifelong resident of Greenbelt, died suddenly on September 5, 2007, from complications of the flu,

+at the age of 55.
 Known as "Mary Ginny" to her friends, she was the youngest child of Frances and the late Martin Haker.
 Sr. of Ridge Road.

 Ms. Haker was born and raised in Greenbelt.
 She attended St. Hugh's parochial school and Regina High School and graduated from St. Mary's College in southern Maryland with a bachelor's degree.
 At the time of her death she was working for Goldin and Stafford as an accountant.

-101 Greenhill Road Greenbelt, MD 20770 - (301) 474-4212 Welcome!
-Sunday 9:45 am Sunday 11:00 am Sunday 8:15 am 9:15 am
+See HAKER page 5

+# HOLY CROSS LUTHERAN CHURCH

+Wednesday 7:00 pm Prayer Meeting/Bible Study

+ALL are Welcome!